maddevsio/comedian/README.md

 Next step is to [install docker-compose](https://www.digitalocean.com/community/tutorials/how-to-install-docker-compose-on-ubuntu-18-04) and [docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

 ### **Step 3**: Prepare docker-compose file

 run `nano docker-compose.yml` to create your docker-compose file.
-Use docker-compose.yml file from the repository to set up it properly.
-You can use env variables inside or just type parameters right there for more readability.
+Use docker-compose-example.yml file from the repository to set up it properly.
+You can use env variables inside or just type parameters right there for better readability.

 Make sure to use updated Comedian images from [DockerHub](HTTPS://hub.docker.com/r/anatoliyfedorenko/comedian/tags/)

 Save the changes and proceed to the next step.
 If you use .env file, make sure you updated your env variables before Step 4.

-If you care about security, you may use HTTPS://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion to configure Let's Encrypt certificates.
+If you care about security, you may use https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion to configure Let's Encrypt certificates.

 ### **Step 4**: Install chatbot to your workspace
 Follow Steps 4-9 of the local installation guidelines before you proceed!
+ATTENTION
+Request URL for all slash commands will be the following: ```http://yourIPaddress:8080/commands(here you can paste COMEDIAN_SECRET_TOKEN if it is not empty) ``` )

 ### **Step 5**: Use docker-compose